taha-parsayan/OPETIA-docs/source/index.rst

 **Where to get help?**

-- Check out this webpage: `Taha Parsayan <https://taha-parsayan.crd.co/>`_
+- Write your question in the `GitHub Issues <https://github.com/taha-parsayan/OPETIA/issues>`_ section.
+- Report bugs or request features in the `GitHub Issues <https://github.com/taha-parsayan/OPETIA/issues>`_ section.
-- Kindly send your questions, suggestions, and issues to me via parsayan.t@gmail.com
+- Or kindly send your questions, suggestions, and issues to me via parsayan.t@gmail.com

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    what_is_opetia
-   installation_ubuntu
-   installation_macOS
-   nifti_manager
+   installation
+   dataset
    structural
    PET
    ROI